ruth-mapr/drill/_docs/tutorial/002-get2kno-sb.md

 A storage plugin configuration for MapR-DB in the sandbox.
 Drill uses a single storage plugin for connecting to HBase as well as MapR-DB, which is an enterprise grade in-Hadoop NoSQL database.
-See the [Apache Drill Wiki](/drill/docs/registering-hbase) for information on how to configure Drill to query HBase.
+In addition to the following brief example, see the [Registering HBase](/drill/docs/registering-hbase) for more information on how to configure Drill to query HBase.

     {